tigase/tigase-server/src/main/restructured/Tigase_Admistration/XMPP_Server/About_Tigase_XMPP_Server.rst

 There are also interfaces and handlers available to make it easy to implement a web user interface for server monitoring and configuring.

-.. include:: Supported_Extension.rst
+.. include:: Supported_Extension.inc
-.. include:: Custom_Extensions.rst
+.. include:: Custom_Extensions.inc